456 – St Patrick returns to Ireland as a missionary bishop.

 1922 – The Northern Ireland Government formally takes over control of the special constabulary and policing in the six counties.
 For the next eighty years, the Royal Ulster Constabulary would be almost exclusively a non-Catholic police force, often involved in sectarian discrimination and often subject to murderous attacks by various Republican elements.
 Between 1969-99, the R.U.C. would lose three hundred officers to violence.

-1923 – Senior Republican leaders Tom Derrig and Moss Twomey are captured by Free State troops on Raglan Road, in Ballsbridge, in Dublin.
+1923 – Senior Republican leaders Tom Derrig and Moss Twomey are captured by Free State troops on Raglan Road, in Ballsbridge, Dublin.

 1936 – Birth of John Kelly (Seán Ó Ceallaigh), Irish republican militant and politician born in Belfast.
 He joined the IRA in the 1950s, and was a founder member and a leader of the Provisional Irish Republican Army in the early 1970s.